fraboeni/individualized-pate/README.md

 The improved method implemented [here](https://github.com/cleverhans-lab/capc-iclr/blob/fe9d3530929ed4a13cbf6cf0c1d35cf55dfc8de3/learning/analysis/pate.py#L64) should give considerably better results.

 ### Adding Datasets
-* For adding a dataset, a method to load said dataset should be implemented under `per-point-pate/per_point_pate/data/load_datasets.py`.
+* For adding a dataset, a method to load said dataset should be implemented under `individualized-pate/individualized_pate/data/load_datasets.py`.
 * Subsequently, `data_augmentation.py` and `data_factory.py` in the same folder should be extended.

 ### Adding models
-* Add code for the models under `per-point-pate/per_point_pate/models`.
+* Add code for the models under `individualized-pate/individualized_pate/models`.
 * Make the model inherit the `Classifier` class (or have some wrapper).
-* The substeps of the PATE pipeline steps (found in `per-point-pate/per_point_pate/experiments`) partially hard-code which model to use.
+* The substeps of the PATE pipeline steps (found in `individualized-pate/individualized_patelized_patelized_patelized_pate/experiments`) partially hard-code which model to use.
 The `architecture` parameter is passed to select from implementations.

 ### Reorganizing folder structure:
 * What is denoted by one Experiment grew organically and should be fixed.
 As is, an ExperimentPlan specifies multiple Experiments which each is one execution of the PATE pipeline.
-The folder `per-point-pate/per_point_pate/experiments` instead contains code that specifies substeps executed during the steps teacher training, voting and student training.
+The folder `individualized-pate/individualized_pate/experiments` instead contains code that specifies substeps executed during the steps teacher training, voting and student training.
-* Executing an ExperimentPlan was formally called running a study, therefore the historical name of `per-point-pate/per_point_pate/studies`.
+* Executing an ExperimentPlan was formally called running a study, therefore the historical name of `individualized-pate/individualized_pate/studies`.
 This should be renamed.

 ### Reducing complexity
 * One of the main problems of the current framework is high complexity in terms of dependencies of the single components as well as usage.
 Below are several proposed steps to reduce this compexity.
 * Simplify ExperimentPlan
   * One ExperimentPlan allows to specify different aggregators.
 This should be removed for simplicity.
   * The ExperimentPlan allows to specify different teacher numbers, noise scales and other PATE parameters.
 This should be removed for simplicity.
-* Clarify the structure of higher level pate steps (found in `per-point-pate/per_point_pate/study`) and the respective substeps (found in `per-point-pate/per_point_pate/experiments`).
+* Clarify the structure of higher level pate steps (found in `individualized-pate/individualized_pate/study`) and the respective substeps (found in `individualized-pate/individualized_pate/experiments`).
-* The `ExperimentPlan` (found in `per-point-pate/per_point_pate/study/parameters.py`) class was introduced to have one location for all parameters and derived properties.
+* The `ExperimentPlan` (found in `individualized-pate/individualized_pate/study/parameters.py`) class was introduced to have one location for all parameters and derived properties.
 This could be followed up by unifying logging, still spread over multiple locations (higher level steps of PATE pipeline and the respective substeps).
 * Code for selecting and training a model is currently distributed over multiple locations:
-  * `archiecture` parameter.
+  * `architecture` parameter.
-  * The substeps of the PATE pipeline `per-point-pate/per_point_pate/experiments`
+  * The substeps of the PATE pipeline `individualized-pate/individualized_pate/experiments`
   * The `Classifier` class again specifies train, eval etc. methods for the specific models.
   * These many levels of abstraction come with high complexity that could be reduced.